Salturbone/lib-worldGen/README.md

 # mc-worldGen
-Trying to write open-source world generation.
-Mostly in minecraft but with lots of algorithms in an order.
+Trying to write an open-source world generation project.
+Mostly in Minecraft but can be helpful for more.